wilsonmar/wilsonmar.github.io/_posts/2025-07-02-solar-panels.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=LqizLQDi9BM&pp=0gcJCc0JAYcqIYzv">VIDEO</a>

+1. Does it make financial sense?

+   Solar Radiation irradiance is measured by <strong>Pyranometers</strong> in kWh/m<super>2</super> - kilowatt-hours per square meter: the total solar energy received on a surface.

+   The <strong>per day</strong> metric is from collections every minute or hour over a 24-hour period.

+   * Tropical regions: 4-7 kWh/m²/day
+   * Temperate regions: 2-6 kWh/m²/day
+   * Northern/southern latitudes: 1-4 kWh/m²/day

+   Before Trump, satellites provided NASA's Surface meteorology and Solar Energy (SSE) database at http://eosweb.larc.nasa.gov/ historical and real-time solar radiation estimates for locations worldwide.

+   Solar irradiance maps and databases (like NREL's National Solar Radiation Database) provide long-term average values for different geographic locations.
+   Calculation Considerations
+   The measurement depends on several factors:

+   Surface orientation (horizontal, tilted, or tracking) Geographic location (latitude affects solar angles) Time of year (seasonal variations)
+   Weather conditions (cloud cover, atmospheric conditions) Altitude (higher elevations receive more radiation)

+   <a target="_blank" href="https://www.youtube.com/watch?v=L-GqZ2Z90aM">VIDEO</a> by Nick

 1. Measurement of power

    https://www.renogy.com/solar-power-calculator

 1. What difference does it make to tilt the solar panel?

+   Near the equator, the angle of the sun does not change as much during the year as if you're nearer the North or South Pole.

    <a target="_blank" href="https://www.youtube.com/watch?v=mUpTRtO4eN0&t=5m53s">This video</a> from
    <a target="_blank" href="https://www.youtube.com/@everydaysolar">Everyday Solar</a>